games-automata-play/games-automata-play.github.io/_posts/2018-09-04-class_sequences.md

 </script>

 <p class="intro"><span class="dropcap">W</span>e introduce a subclass of linear recurrence sequences (LRS).
-We show that this class is robust by giving several characterisations, and tractable by showing that the Skolem and positivity problems are decidable.
+We show that this class is robust by giving several characterisations.
 </p>

 The results presented here are mostly due to Corentin Barloy, who took a summer internship in LaBRI, Bordeaux,